thehanlab/dynamicLM/README.md

 <!-- badges: end -->

-The goal of dynamicLM is to provide a simple framework to make dynamic w-year risk predictions, allowing for competing risks, time-dependent covariates, and censored data.
+The goal of dynamicLM is to provide a simple framework to make dynamic w-year risk predictions, allowing for penalization, competing risks, time-dependent covariates, and censored data.

+**Table of contents**

+1. Introduction 1.1.
+What is landmarking and when is it used?
+1.2.
+    Installation
+2. Tutorial 3.1.
+Data preparation 3.2.
+Model fitting 3.2.1.
+Traditional
+    (unpenalized) landmark supermodel 3.2.2.
+Penalized landmark
+    supermodel 3.2.2.1.
+Coefficient path 3.2.2.2.
+Cross-validated model 3.2.2.3.
+Fitting a penalized landmark supermodel 3.3.
+Prediction 3.3.1.
+Training data 3.3.2.
+Testing data 3.4.
+Model evaluation 3.4.1.
+Calibration plots 3.4.2.
+Predictive performance 3.4.3.
+    Bootstrapping 3.4.4.
+External validation 3.4.5.
+Visualize individual dynamic risk trajectories

+# 2 Introduction

-# 2 What is landmarking and when is it used?
+## 2.1 What is landmarking and when is it used?

 “Dynamic prediction” involves obtaining prediction probabilities at baseline and later points in time; it is essential for